01 of 11

-Crafting a mini terrarium with clear glass ornaments is easier than you might think.
-Honestly, there is no green thumb required.
-However, if an air plant seems beyond your comfort level, you can add in elements like sticks and evergreen branches for a simpler, more festive look.Continue to 4 of 11 below.
+Crafting a mini terrarium with clear glass ornaments is easier than you think.
+No green thumb is required.
+You can use mini air plants, or if you do not want to make a trip to a plant nursery, you can add sticks and evergreen branches for a simple, festive look.Continue to 4 of 11 below.

 04 of 11

 Turn Glitter Into a Galaxy